NEUROBEHAVIORAL

 Fragile X Syndrome

-Fragile X syndrome (FXS), originally known as Martin-Bell syndrome, is a rare genetic condition that causes intellectual disability, anxiety, social avoidance, behavioral and learning challenges, and various physical characteristics.
-It is the leading known genetic cause of both inherited intellectual disability and autism spectrum disorder.
+Fragile X syndrome (FXS), originally known as Martin-Bell syndrome, is a rare genetic disorder that may cause intellectual disability, developmental delays, behavioral and learning challenges, and various physical features.
+It is the most common inherited cause of intellectual disability and monogenic cause of autism spectrum disorder.

 22q11.2 Deletion Syndrome